thibaultmg/acm-rag-content/docs/acm/2.15/governance/main.md

         logLevel: DEBUG
         auditFromCache: Automatic
     ```

+    **Note:** If you set the `auditFromCache` parameter to `Enabled`,
+    you need to manually set the Gatekeeper `Config` resource with the
+    objects to sync to the cache.
+For more information, see *Configuring
+    Audit* in the Gatekeeper documentation.

 2. To verify that the resources are added to your `Config` resource,
     view that the `syncOnly` parameter section is added.
 Run the